IBM/aspera-cli/docs/README.md

 To access some administrative actions on **nodes** (in fact, access keys), the associated secret may be required.
 The secret is provided using the `secret` option.
-For example in a command like:
+For example, in a command like:

 ```shell
 ascli aoc admin node do <NODE_ID> v3 info